Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

 }
 ```
 This might look a bit intimidating at first, but when you take a closer look at it, it's not that difficult.
 First of all, the instance and session are vital for the operation of OpenXR in general.
-The instance "encompasses the application setup state, OpenXR API version and any layers and extensions" while the session itself keeps track of the currently running session while the sessionState keeps will be set to the state of the session.
+The instance "encompasses the application setup state, OpenXR API version and any layers and extensions" while the session itself keeps track of the currently running session while the sessionState keeps will be set to the state of the session and manages the connection between the application and the VR runtime.
+The systemId represents the selected VR device (HMD) and is obtained via `xrGetSystem()` after creating the instance.** The sessionState will be updated by the runtime to reflect the current state of the session (idle, ready, running, etc.).

 Then you have a bunch of vectors filled with data related to the swapchains, their images and dimensions.
 The swapchains are very similar to framebuffers, but in this case each eye has a certain amount of swapchain images assigned to it, in my case for the Rift S, each eye has 3 images, meaning I have 6 in total.
-These images will be swapped out during the next frame " in order to create the illusion of motion within the image."
-That is also why the images are vectors inside of a vector, one vector stores each eye and the other one stores the images inside of the eye.
+These images implement a multiple-buffering strategy (triple-buffered in this case) to allow the compositor to display one image while the application renders to another, preventing tearing and maintaining consistent frame pacing.
+Note that `XrSwapchainImageOpenGLKHR` is an OpenGL-specific implementation; other graphics APIs would use different image types (e.g., `XrSwapchainImageVulkanKHR`).

 After that, there are the view configurations, they have to do with the way that the camera is rendered in preparation for the swapchainImages.
+More specifically, they define the projection matrix parameters, field of view, and recommended resolution for each view.
+The `m_viewConfigTypes` vector contains the supported configurations we'll query the runtime for (stereo for two-eye rendering, or mono for single-view), and `m_viewConfig` stores whichever one is actually selected and available on the device.

 There is also the XrSpace, this is a class that has to do with the VR tracking in the real world and converting it to data that OpenXR can use, it basically sort of keeps track of your real life space in that sense.
+More precisely, it represents a spatial reference frame that defines the origin and orientation for pose tracking data.
+Common types include VIEW (head-locked), LOCAL (room-scale with fixed origin), and STAGE (room-scale with calibrated floor level).
+More information about this can be found on [this page here](https://registry.khronos.org/OpenXR/specs/1.1/man/html/XrSpace.html)

+The `m_viewCount` stores the number of views to render (typically 2 for stereo, 1 for mono), while `m_views` is an array of `XrView` structures that contain per-view pose and field-of-view data, which is updated each frame during rendering.

 I also feel like I should mention I have a pointer to a Renderer class, for me, like I explained in the [Requirements](#requirements), I already have a custom engine with a rendering system built-in.
 For you, this will have to be a function that renders to a framebuffer and then that framebuffer has to be accessible in the VrManager.

 Now that we have all the variables we are going to need, we can start putting them to use!
 We'll need some functions to do that, so let's add those first.
+Do not worry about what they do just yet, we will get to that later!
+Some are quite obvious, as they are just math and conversion functions but preparing the names for the other ones also allows us to keep programming without getting constant errors about missing functions.
 ```cpp
 struct Dimensions
 {